CSR/SustainabilityCSR ・ Sustainability

 The President and CEO is responsible for the overall sustainability strategy, including climate change response in our group.

-The Sustainability Committee, chaired by the President and CEO, including the Directors of Production, Sales, and Administration as members, meets four times a year to formulate policies, deliberate on initiatives, set targets, and manage progress related to sustainability, and reports to the Board of Directors.
+The Sustainability Committee, chaired by the President and CEO, including the Directors of Safety Promotion & Quality Assurance, Sales, and Administration as members, meets in principle four times a year to formulate policies, deliberate on initiatives, set targets, and manage progress related to sustainability, and reports to the Board of Directors.

 The Board of Directors receives reports from the Sustainability Committee, monitors the response to issues and the achievement of set targets, and supervises these efforts.
 (Figure 1)